react-native-community/discussions-and-proposals/README.md

 It is inspired by the [React RFC repo](https://github.com/reactjs/rfcs), but today we don't expect for every substantial change to go through this process; however, we hope that this brings more awareness to the community.

+### Core Meetings

+The core team regularly meets to discuss ongoing problems with the goal of drafting solution proposals.
+The [core meetings](core-meetings/README.md) directory contains meeting notes and topics for this process.

 ## CoC

 Similarly to the main repository, this project has adopted a Code of Conduct that we expect project participants to adhere to.
 Please read [the full text](https://code.facebook.com/codeofconduct) so that you can understand what actions will and will not be tolerated.